f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 F5OS Configuration Backups
 --------------------------

-Backups of the F5OS configuration are stored in the path **/var/F5/system/configs/**.
+Backups of the F5OS configuration are stored in the path **/var/F5/system/configs/** within the underlying linux filesytem.
+If using the F5OS CLI, API, or webUI then these paths are simplified to the simplified path of **configs**.
+Below is a view of the **/var/F5/system/configs/** path within the bash shell.

 .. code-block:: bash